neupanekiran/Wav2lip/README.md

-#Wav2lip
+# Wav2lip
-Wav2lip is the  new Lip sync paltform where users can select the GIF and  enter the #Prompt and then the output is generated accordingly the inputed prompt
+Wav2lip is the  new Lip sync platform where users can select the GIF and  enter the # Prompt and then the output is generated accordingly the inputted prompt

-  #Techonlogies used
+  # Techonlogies used
   -> HTML CSS and JS for Frontend
-  -> Node JS with Express for Bacnkend
+  -> Node JS with Express for Backend
   -> Mongodb For Databases
-  -> Firebase for aunthentication
+  -> Firebase for authentication